12 Odds and Ends

 You have covered a lot of ground — from printf format specifiers to file descriptors to pointer ownership.
 Here are the key takeaways:

-- C and C++ are different languages.
+• C and C++ are different languages.
 Modern C++ has evolved far from C. Knowing one does not mean you automatically know the other.

-auto, nostd::string, no classes.
-You have basic types,typedef, arrays, andstruct. - C shares most operators with C++ but there is no operator overloading,
+• C shares most operators with C++ but there is no operator overloading, << and >> are strictly bitwise, and boolean results are plain int.

-<<and>>are strictly bitwise, and boolean results are plainint. - Control flow is nearly identical to C++ except there are no range-based
+• Control flow is nearly identical to C++ except there are no range-based for loops and goto is an accepted idiom for cleanup.

-&to get an address,*to follow one, and->to access struct fields through a pointer.
-Arrays decay to pointers, and pointer arithmetic moves in units of the pointed-to type. - All function arguments are pass by value.
-To modify a caller’s variable, pass a pointer to it.
-Use
+• Pointers hold memory addresses.
+Use & to get an address, * to follow one, and -> to access struct fields through a pointer.
+Arrays decay to pointers, and pointer arithmetic moves in units of the pointed-to type.

 Es un mundo nuevo, but you have the C++ foundation to build on.
 The syntax will feel familiar even when the idioms are different.
 Write small programs, compile them with cc, and get comfortable with the compiler’s warnings — they are your best amigo.

-Buena suerte — you have got this.
+Buena suerte — you’ve got this.

 Content outline and editorial support from Ben.
 Words by Claude, the Opus.